cmeeren/Facil/.github/CONTRIBUTING.md

 * Update the changelog
 * Update the version in `Directory.Build.props`
 * Regenerate the test project (see steps above)
-* Commit and tag the commit in the format `v/x.y.z` (this is what triggers deployment from AppVeyor)
+* Commit and tag the commit in the format `v/x.y.z` (this is what triggers deployment from GitHub Actions)
 * Push the changes and the tag to the repo.
-If the AppVeyor build succeeds, the package is automatically published to NuGet.
+If the GitHub Actions build succeeds, the package is automatically published to NuGet.